Driving Safety Course

 Once You Have Submitted Your Request To The Court, You Must:

-2. Obtain a certified copy (3A) of your driving record from the Texas Department of Public
+- Obtain a Certified Copy (3A) of your driving record as maintained by the Texas Department of Public Safety, and

-3. Submit both documents to the Court within the 90 day period.
+- Submit both documents to the Court within 90 days.

 The driving safety course must be approved by the Texas Education Agency (TEA).
 Court personnel cannot recommend a driving safety school.
 The yellow pages of your local phone directory usually contain a list of state approved driving safety schools.
 There are also courses available online.